Using Kanban in Project Management: 5 Good Reasons

 One limitation of the Kanban framework is that it can be more difficult to predict delivery timelines.
 It is, therefore, necessary to acknowledge the following circumstances when evaluating whether Kanban is the right method for your team:

-- Does the team work without firm deadlines?
+- Does the team execute without firm deadlines?

 - Is continuous improvement key?